-The benefit payable is 50% of the benefit the The benefit payable under the joint and survivor or The benefit payable under the joint and survivor or period certain form of payment, if the member period certain form of payment, if the member elected an optional form of payment at time of elected an optional form of payment at time of retirement.

-marries thereafter may designate a spouse as marries thereafter may designate a spouse as beneficiary.
+The benefit payable is 50% of the benefit the The benefit payable under the joint and survivor or The benefit payable under the joint and survivor or period certain form of payment, if the member period certain form of payment, if the member elected an optional form of payment at time of elected an optional form of payment at time of marries thereafter may designate a spouse as marries thereafter may designate a spouse as beneficiary.
 Additionally, a member may designate beneficiary.
-Additionally, a member may designate a new spouse as beneficiary in the event of the a new spouse as beneficiary in the event of the death of the spouse the member was married to at the date of retirement.
+Additionally, a member may designate a new spouse as beneficiary in the event of the a new spouse as beneficiary in the event of the death of the spouse the member was married to at death of the spouse the member was married to at the date of retirement.
 The election must be completed within one year of the date of marriage.